POLDER-Crew/Federated-Search-Documentation/book/customization.md

 This app can serve as a template for making your own federated search application.
 If you want to crawl a set of data repositories and/or query DataONE for results, this might help you get started.
 You'll want to modify some areas of the code, though, and this chapter is about where to do that.

+### General development, building and running
+For the nuts and bolts of setting up a development environment, see the [Github README](https://github.com/nein09/polder-federated-search#development).

 ### Indexing
 Data repositories that are indexed by the Polder Federated Search app are listed in the configuration files for [Gleaner](https://gleaner.io/), which is what is actually doing the indexing here.
 These files are in two places, because there are two ways to deploy the federated search- with Docker, and with Helm.
 The Docker config file is [here](https://github.com/nein09/polder-federated-search/blob/main/docker/gleaner.yaml), and the Helm config file is [here](https://github.com/nein09/polder-federated-search/blob/main/helm/templates/gleaner-config.yaml).